Inquiry

 The completed part is ejected from the last die

-4 Advantages of Cold Forming
+4 Advantages of cold forming

 High efficiency material utilization (high yield)